UkrainetsNazar/ToDo/README.md

 - Filter tasks by criteria (e.g. completed, active) 🔍
 - Responsive and minimalistic UI for a smooth user experience 🌟
 - Button to change themes (dark 🌙 and light ☀️)
+- Beautiful popup notifications to keep users informed or warn them about errors ❗

 ## Built with